Classical and Quantum Mechanics via Lie algebras: Standard thermodynamical systems

 (i) In any equilibrium state, the extensive variables are given by \lbeq{e.Sp} S=\Omega\frac{\partial \Delta}{\partial T}(T,P,\mu),~~~ V=-\Omega\frac{\partial \Delta}{\partial P}(T,P,\mu),~~~ N=\Omega\frac{\partial \Delta}{\partial \mu}(T,P,\mu), \eeq and the \bfi{Euler equation} \lbeq{e.Hp} H=T S - P V + \mu \cdot N. \eeq Here $\Omega$ is a positive number called the \bfi{system size}.

-(ii) In equilibrium, we have the \bfi{Maxwell reciprocity relations} \lbeq{7-10p} -\frac {\partial V} {\partial T} =\frac {\partial S} {\partial P},~~ \frac {\partial N_j} {\partial T} =\frac {\partial S} {\partial\mu_j},~~ \frac {\partial N_j} {\partial P} =-\frac {\partial V} {\partial\mu_j},~~ \frac {\partial N_j} {\partial\mu_k} =\frac {\partial N_k} {\partial\mu_j} \eeq and the \bfi{stability conditions} \lbeq{7-13p} \frac {\partial S} {\partial T}\ge 0,~~ \frac {\partial V} {\partial P}\le 0,~~ \frac {\partial N_j} {\partial\mu_j}\ge 0. \eeq \end{thm}
+(ii) In equilibrium, we have the \bfi{Maxwell reciprocity relations} \lbeq{7-10p} -\frac {\partial V} {\partial T} =\frac {\partial S} {\partial P},~~~ \frac {\partial N_j} {\partial T} =\frac {\partial S} {\partial\mu_j},~~~ \frac {\partial N_j} {\partial P} =-\frac {\partial V} {\partial\mu_j},~~~ \frac {\partial N_j} {\partial\mu_k} =\frac {\partial N_k} {\partial\mu_j}, \eeq and the \bfi{stability conditions} \lbeq{7-13p} \frac {\partial S} {\partial T}\ge 0,~~~ \frac {\partial V} {\partial P}\le 0,~~~ \frac {\partial N_j} {\partial\mu_j}\ge 0. \eeq \end{thm}

-\bepf At fixed $S,V,N$, inequality \gzit{e.Hi} holds in equilibrium with equality.
+\bepf At fixed $S,V,N$, inequality \gzit{e.Hi} holds in equilibrium with equality, by definition.
 Therefore the triple $(T,P,\mu)$ is a maximizer of $TS-PV+\mu\cdot N$ under the constraints $\Delta(T,P,\mu)=0$, $T>0$, $P>0$.
 A necessary condition for a maximizer is the stationarity of the Lagrangian

 for some Lagrange multiplier $\Omega$.
 Setting the partial derivatives to zero gives \gzit{e.Sp}, and since the maximum is attained in equilibrium, the Euler equation \gzit{e.Hp} follows.
 The system size $\Omega$ is positive since $V>0$ and $\Delta$ is decreasing in $P$.
 Since the Hessian matrix of $\Delta$,